News of Interest.TV

 running time 30 minutes

-This documentary details the Nordic Bronze Age that existed in a time period between 1,800 BC—500 BC, also explaining how previously sheep herding people from the Eastern Steppes infiltrated the European continent starting in 3,500 BC, bringing their language, horses, and technology such as wheels and bronze metallurgy.
+This documentary details Europe in a time period of 1800—500 B.C., also explaining how previously sheep herding people from the Eastern Steppes infiltrated the European continent starting in 3,500 BC, bringing their language, horses, and technology such as wheels and bronze metallurgy.
 It explains how people in mainland Europe became relatively advanced even before being subjugated by the Romans.

 “History of Ancient Europe Archaeology — Every 25 Years”